Separated from the British Columbia mainland by the Salish Sea, Vancouver Island should be a top destination for anyone who loves nature.

 My favourite camping spot is Nels Bight, a wide golden sandy beach stretching more than 2km.
 The sunsets can often be spectacular here.

 From Nels Bight, you can day hike to the Cape Scott Lighthouse, Hansen Lagoon or Guise Bay (another beautiful beach).
-The camping on Nels Bight beah is accessible via a 26km return hike (read our hiking guide here).
+The camping on Nels Bight beach is accessible via a 26km return hike.

 Raft Cove Provincial Park